henrysheehy/dotfiles/README.md

-# Dotfiles
+# Dotfiles and programmes
-My dotfiles for configuring my [Arch-based](https://archlinux.org/) operating system to streamline research and publication (to journals, website, and personal and collaborative notes).
+My dotfiles for configuring my [Arch-based](https://archlinux.org/) operating system and the programmes I use to streamline research and publication (to journals, website, and personal and collaborative notes).